 Information about how to complete the online form and CSV template is provided in the following fact sheet.

-Things to do before you complete the online form:
+Things to do before starting the online form:

 1. Access Tasmanian liquor licence numbers